Frequently Asked Questions

 Students in dual-degree programs should indicate their interest in joining the Kaplan program by e-mailing Tom Burke.

 Course times have been chosen so as to minimize the conflicts with other courses a student might wish to take.
-Classes meet in the afternoons, Monday through Thursday, from 3:30-5pm.
-Generally, lectures will be on Monday and Wednesday from 3:30-5pm, and seminars on Tuesday and Thursday from 3:30-5pm.
+Fall classes meet in the afternoons, Monday through Thursday, from 3:30-5pm.
+Winter classes meet on Monday through Thursday, from 2-3:30pm.
+Generally, lectures will be on Monday and Wednesday, and seminars on Tuesday and Thursday.

-Because the fall and winter courses will both meet on Monday through Thursday afternoons from 3:30-5pm, it may be difficult for some student-athletes to enroll in the program, but check to see if the course is compatible with your practice schedule.
+Because the fall and winter courses will both meet on Monday through Thursday afternoons (fall from 3:30-5pm and winter from 2-3:30pm), it may be difficult for some student-athletes to enroll in the program, but check to see if the course is compatible with your practice schedule.

 Students will learn whether they have been admitted to the program in mid-June.